JISyed/JIS-LudumDare28/README.md

 In order to prevent linker errors, see Libraries.zip for the needed libraries.
 They must be put into the C drive.

 Due to the time, the scope of the game will be tiny.

+Don't forget to add FreeImage.dll, SDL2.dll, and glew32.dll to the Debug or Release directories where the .exe build is.